Rose-OS/Desktop-Rose/README.md

 4. Simple/Inclusive drivers/driver setup
 5. Modularity
 6. Compatiblity and Interchangeability
+7. Performance while maintaining convention

 ## What is RoseOS?

-A Linux Distrubution named from a flower that symbolizes romance (and hopefully the romance you'll have with this distro ;)).
+A Linux Distrubution named from a flower that symbolizes romance (and hopefully the romance you'll have with this distro ;) ).

 ## Discord Server (if want to join)